-In addition to looking internally within C/CAG to evaluate opportunities for the agency to advance equity, an external review of equity interventions and approaches was conducted to provide C/CAG staff and participants of Community and Agency Partner Meetings insights on strategies and actions that public agencies are using to advance equity.
+In addition to looking internally within C/CAG to evaluate opportunities for the agency to advance equity, an external review of equity interventions and approaches was conducted to provide insights on strategies and actions that public agencies are using to advance equity.
 The review, included in the Appendix of this report, provides many impactful and innovative examples of equity advancement efforts and highlights some of the challenges and opportunities that agencies have confronted along the way.